LiskHQ/lisk-token-claim/packages/tree-builder/README.md

 # Tree Builder

-This library is a command-line service that builds Merkle Tree from a snapshot and computes Merkle Root.
+This library is a command-line service that builds a Merkle tree from a snapshot and computes the Merkle root.

 ## Run